swch/strivve-docs/src/pages/resources/progress-messages/index.md

 }
 ```

 All the SDKs provide simple interfaces for ensuring the correct data is returned in the response.
+There are also sample tests that walk through how to attach envelope_ids in responses.

 #### Querying messages by cardholder